santoshrajan/lispyscript/README.md

 ### Version 0.3.2, 24 Jun 2013

 Removed dependency on amd-loader.
-Use broserify for browser.
+Use browserify for browser.
 Removed dependency on underscorejs
 Refactored code